What Is LLC Insurance Coverage & How Much Does It Cost?

 - Employees: If you have employees, this can increase the cost of premiums, such as with workers’ comp.

-- Training: Depending on the coverage, like with cyber insurance, the training of your employees will matter for the premium.
+- Training: Depending on the coverage, such as with cyber insurance, the training of your employees will matter for the premium.

 - Coverage: The limits you request and the deductible you set will impact the amount you pay.